Phantomcrew-de/BrandTint/README.md

-# BrandTint
+## 🧩 **BrandTint** – Apply Your Brand Colors to SVGs with Ease

-BrandTint is a lightweight, visual tool for quickly applying corporate or brand color palettes to vector graphics (SVG).
+**BrandTint** is a lightweight, visual tool for quickly applying corporate or brand color palettes to vector graphics (SVG).
 Whether you're working on social media assets, presentation slides, or UI mockups — this app helps you stay consistent with your design guidelines and saves time when updating SVGs with your organization's color scheme.

+---

+### 🎯 Features

+* 🎨 Interactive **Phantomcrew Color Palette** viewer
+* 📂 Upload your **own SVG** file to preview and recolor
+* 🧠 Automatically detects used colors in the SVG (fill, stroke, styles)
+* 🧪 Modify colors directly via HEX input or color picker
+* 📋 Copy & paste color values with visual feedback
+* ⚡ Realtime **contrast checker** with accessibility feedback
+* 🔍 Zoom & resolution scaling
+* 📤 Download modified SVG or render/export as PNG

+---

+### 📦 How to Use

+1. Open `colorizesvgpallet_Phantom_full.html` in a modern browser.
+2. Explore the **color palette** section on the left.
+3. Upload your own `.svg` file via the **SVG Color** section.
+4. Click any detected color to modify it.
+5. Use the **"Paste"** button to apply a selected palette color.
+6. Download your modified file as `.svg` or `.png`.

+---

+### 🚀 Why BrandTint?

+* Keeps brand visuals consistent
+* Works completely offline
+* No installation, no dependencies
+* Fast & intuitive for designers and brand managers
+* Helps ensure accessible color contrasts

+---

+### 🔧 Tech

+* Pure HTML + CSS + Vanilla JavaScript
+* No external libraries required
+* Portable: can be hosted on GitHub Pages or any static site

+---

+### 🧠 Credits

+Originally developed for **Phantomcrew**'s corporate identity needs, now open for your adaptation.

+---

+### 📄 License

+MIT License — free to use, modify, and share.

+### 🤝 Author

+Made with ❤️ by Julius – [phantomcrew.de](https://phantomcrew.de/)